Mukul1127/Minecraft-Java-Flags/README.md

 <br/>

 ### Generational ZGC (New and not well tested!)
-Generational ZGC is new, so no one has really tested it, though I would assume it's similar to Proactive ZGC, except it also apparently runs well-ish on clients?
+Generational ZGC is great for high memory/high core count servers and is made to be competitive with the only other Generation GC, G1GC.
 Enable it with
 ```
 -XX:+UseZGC -XX:AllocatePrefetchStyle=1 -XX:+ZGenerational
 ```